 Aleksander Kolevatov, 25, had a broken nose, an open wound behind his ear, and a deformed neck.
 Nicolai Thibeaux-Brignolle, 25, had multiple fractures to the temporal bone of the skull, with extensions to the frontal and sphenoid bones, a bruise on the upper lip on the left side, and a large hemorrhage on the lower forearm.

 The eyes of Semen Zolotarev, 38, were missing.
 The bones on his skull were exposed, and he had a flail chest with five ribs broken and two fractures.
-He also had an open wound on the right side of skull with exposed bone.
+He also had an open wound on the right side of his skull with exposed bone.

 But Lyudmila Dubinina, 21, one of the two women in the group, probably suffered the most.
 Horrifyingly, her tongue and the muscles on the floor of her mouth were removed.
 The amount of blood in her stomach suggested this was done while she was still alive.
 Her eyes were missing, her nose cartilages were broken and flattened, four ribs were broken on the right side and seven on the left side.
 She suffered a massive hemorrhage in the heart’s right atrium.
 Her left thigh was bruised, and she had damaged tissues around the left temporal bone.